BryanC21/Cloud_Project2/ReadME.md

     "description": "Item Description Ex: A delicious pizza", "price": "Price of the item Ex.
 12.99",
     "image": "Link to image",
-    "category": [strings...] or "string, separated, by, commas", }
+    "restaurant_id": INT "ID of the restaurant.
+Need this because of how categories are stored", "category": [strings...] or "string, separated, by, commas", }
   ```